miseEnPlace-i/lapr2/docs/SprintC/US02/US02_VaccinationSchedule.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US03 - Register an SNS User", as the SNS User needs to be registered in the system to be part of a vaccination schedule.
+* There is a dependency to "US03 - Register an SNS User", as the SNS User needs to be registered in the system to be part of an appointment.
 * There is a dependency to "US09 - Register a Vaccination Center", as it needs to exist at least one vaccination center registered in the system.
 * There is a dependency to "US12 - Specify a Vaccine Type", as the application needs to know which vaccine types are available, so that SNS users and receptionists can schedule a vaccine.
 * There is a dependency to "US13 - Specify a Vaccine", because in order to schedule a vaccine, there has to exist, at least, one vaccine registered in the system.